Linus404/TwiTok/README.md

 - add creator name and number of views in the clip
 - remove buttons from final message
 - add cloud deployment (see issue #2)
+- add option to download top clips from a streamer

 ## Requirements